-- with one hand, bend down each side of the feeder duct tightly to the base with the other hand.
-Trim the metal to allow one inch flange over the top of the base and seal that flange with metal tape. - Secure the top panel to the floor with 2 screws through the front flange.
+- tightly to the base with the other hand.
+Trim the metal to allow one inch flange over the top of the base and seal that flange with metal tape. - 8.
+Secure the top panel to the floor with 2 screws through the front flange.
 NOTE: If using a "V" or "U"-box crossover system, use manufacturers instructions for installation details.